isomerpages/ogp-isomerguide/_editing-your-page/Tables/Inserting Tables.md

 <br>| Text     | Text     | Text     | Text     |
 </p>

 Do note that you will have to have the same number of "&#124;" for each row.
-Otherwise, it will assume that you want the merge the columns for that row.

 ### Alignment